xxiexuezhi/xxiexuezhi.github.io/_pages/about.md

 ---

-My research interest mainly focuses on integrating computational and experimental approaches to tackle critical biomedical problems.
-Over the past three years, I have developed various deep learning models for computational biology, including score-based diffusion models, generative adversarial networks, transformers, and reinforcement learning, using PyTorch and TensorFlow.
-We apply these advanced machine learning technologies and high-throughput screening methods to design and validate novel therapeutics, aiming to significantly impact patient care and therapy development.
+My work involves in integrating computational and experimental approaches to tackle critical biomedical problems.
+Over the past three years, I have developed various deep learning models for computational biology, including flow-matching models, score-based diffusion models, generative adversarial networks, transformers, and reinforcement learning, using PyTorch and TensorFlow.
+I apply these cutting-edge gnerative AI to design and validate novel therapeutics, aiming to significantly impact patient care and therapy development.

 Check out [my publication page](https://xxiexuezhi.github.io/publications/) for more details.